 Spread phonics image cards out in front of the group facing up.
 Using card stock, a brad, and a paper clip, create a spinner with 3-4 known phonics skills that match the image cards. (i.e. you could create four sections on the spinner such as: “bl”, “cl”, “fl” & “lose a turn”) On their turn, students spin and try to find cards with the matching phonics pattern.
 Finally, students write the word from the image card on a recording sheet.
 The student with the most words at the end of the game is the “winner”.

-Create spinners using the directions above.
+Create spinners.
 Provide a recording sheet and challenge your students to come up with as many real words as they can based on the phonics pattern they land on when it’s their turn.

 Gather or print detailed images and glue them to index cards.
 Ask students to search for all the words hidden in the images on the cards.
 Arrange the words to make a sentence and write on a piece of paper.